gdm85/go-libiptc/README.md

 Please note that there is no public/stable C/C++ API for libiptc, quoting from official [Netfilter FAQs](http://www.netfilter.org/documentation/FAQ/netfilter-faq-4.html#ss4.5):

-  4.5 Is there an C/C++ API for adding/removing rules?
+> 4.5 Is there an C/C++ API for adding/removing rules?
+>

-  The answer unfortunately is: No.
+> The answer unfortunately is: No.
+>

-  Now you might think 'but what about libiptc?'.
+> Now you might think 'but what about libiptc?'.
 As has been pointed out numerous times on the mailinglist(s), libiptc was _NEVER_ meant to be used as a public interface.
 We don't guarantee a stable interface, and it is planned to remove it in the next incarnation of linux packet filtering. libiptc is way too low-layer to be used reasonably anyway.
+>

-  We are well aware that there is a fundamental lack for such an API, and we are working on improving that situation.
+> We are well aware that there is a fundamental lack for such an API, and we are working on improving that situation.
 Until then, it is recommended to either use system() or open a pipe into stdin of iptables-restore.
 The latter will give you a way better performance.
+>

+This Go package uses iptables headers; on Debian/Ubuntu systems they are provided by `iptables-dev` package.

 TODO
 ====